rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

   to build up a call tree

-The `--tree-min-percent 3` option says "only show me things that take more than 3% of the time.
+The `--tree-min-percent 3` option says "only show me things that take more than 3% of the time".
 Without this, the tree often gets really noisy and includes random stuff like the innards of malloc. `--tree-max-depth` can be useful too, it just limits how many levels we print.